 This is something I thought hard about before opening an online shop but I believe the positives outweigh the negatives.
 My main goal is to raise awareness and create more discussion amongst people on conservation to try to change people's mindset.
 My main platform for sharing my artwork is online and it always will be but by selling my artwork on merchandise it reaches people that otherwise might not have seen my artwork online.

-By printing all of my merchandise on demand I reduce waste and I make sure the suppliers I work with also share my same values.
+By printing all of my merchandise on demand I reduce waste.
+I have print suppliers in the US, UK, Germany and Australia so I try to make sure the product ordered has to travel as little as possible.
+I also make sure the suppliers I work with also share my same values.
 No one is perfect so I am constantly on the lookout for more sustainable practices.

 My supplier is an international brand called Stanley/Stella.
 Their focus lies in producing more authentic and more responsible clothes that you are proud to wear.
 I chose this brand carefully as they align completely with my values.
 They work with 7 carefully chosen factories based in Bangladesh, China and Portugal which all meet the most stringent safety criteria and are chosen based on their compliance with working conditions requirements in line with the Fair Wear Foundation.
 Using 100% organic cotton in their clothing is not an option but a requirement.
 And if they use polyester, it’s recycled polyester, in keeping with a circular economy approach.

 You can read more about the brand here.